 The war on plastic – a passing fad or shift in CSR?

-Corporate Social Responsibility (CSR) is now a staple of any marketing strategy.
-Once the preserve of only the biggest international brands, now SMEs and start-ups are required to have a CSR strategy in place if they are going to compete in the marketplace.
-The shift represents a general trend in the attitude of consumers, who are particularly keen to associate with purpose-led brands that have strong CSR credentials.
+Corporate Social Responsibility (CSR) is now a staple of a marketing strategy for any business.
+Once the preserve of only the biggest international brands, now SMEs and start-ups are required to have a CSR strategy in place.
+It’s the best way for them to compete in the marketplace.
+The shift represents a general trend in the attitude of consumers.
+Buyers are increasingly keen to associate with purpose-led brands that have strong CSR credentials.
 This commitment must be authentic to be effective, as savvy customers won’t be fooled.

 The renewed war on plastic

-While all this may be good news for the environment, it spells impending disaster for many brands whose staple product offering is heavily reliant on plastic.
+This is all great news for the environment.
+But, it spells impending disaster for many brands whose staple product offering is heavily reliant on plastic.
 This is particularly relevant for FMCG brands which sell single-use products such as bottled drinks, toiletries and pre-packed food.

 The Coca Cola and Evian Response

-In response to the EU’s announcement, several big name brands have been quick to issue press releases about how they intend to fall in line with the new requirements.
+In response to the EU’s announcement, several big name brands have acted.
+They have issued quick press releases about how they intend to fall in line with the new requirements.

 Marketing Week reported that Coca Cola is ‘promising that the equivalent of 100% of its packaging will be collected and recycled by 2030.’
-As part of their sustainability strategy ‘World Without Waste’, Coca Cola has recognised the enormous role played by soft drinks companies in the global waste problem, with president and chief executive James Quincey telling The Drum ‘companies like ours must be leaders.
+As part of their sustainability strategy ‘World Without Waste’, Coca Cola has recognised the enormous role played by soft drinks companies in the global waste problem.
+Coca Cola’s president and chief executive James Quincey told The Drum that ‘companies like ours must be leaders.
 Consumers around the world care about our planet, and they want and expect companies to take action.

-Evian has also issued a call to arms, with Marketing Week reporting that the brand has given itself the target of ‘adopting a 100% circular approach to plastic use by 2025 – meaning it will look to keep plastic in the economy and out of nature through recycling.’
-Evian plans to implement this using a comprehensive strategy, namely ‘through partnerships to redesign its packaging, by accelerating recycling initiatives and by educating consumers.’
+Evian has also issued a call to arms.
+Marketing Week reported that the brand has given itself the target of ‘adopting a 100% circular approach to plastic use by 2025.’
+Evian plans to implement this using a comprehensive strategy.
+It plans to use ‘partnerships to redesign its packaging’, increase recycling and educate customers.

 What does this mean for CSR?

-Reuters has noted that Coca Cola and Evian are only the latest in a string of brands to wage war on plastic, with Iceland, Costa and McDonald‘s all making similar announcements throughout January.
+Reuters has noted that Coca Cola and Evian are newcomers to the war on plastic.
+Iceland, Costa and McDonald‘s all made similar announcements throughout January.
 So what does this mean for CSR?
-Should we hail the move as a watershed moment in brand awareness and ethical marketing, or simply another PR stunt by brands jumping on the bandwagon of environmental causes?
+Should we hail the move as a watershed moment in brand awareness and ethical marketing?
+Or is it simply another PR stunt by brands jumping on the bandwagon of environmental causes?

 For Campaign Live’s Tim Ashton, ‘our real task […] is to find the brilliantly simple ways of rallying the public behind the problem.’
 He argues that ‘there are subtler routes than using bans and hectoring messages for brands, and their agencies, to change culture and people’s behaviour,’ and that brands must set about changing culture in fundamental ways as opposed to just tinkering at the edges.
 He believes that agencies in particular ‘must use our creativity and consumer insight skills to provide brands with the tools to help achieve the goals the government have rightly set for them.’

-As a long term strategy, the announcements by the likes of Coca Cola and Evian are a welcome step in the right direction, not only for the environment but for CSR strategies as a whole.
-Yet as Ashton and McPherson point out, if even greater progress is to be made, brands need to adopt a proactive approach to tackling these issues at a cultural level, rather than simply reacting when governments and supra-national institutions such as the EU dictate that they must.
-It is then that a fundamental shift in CSR will take place, as opposed to the piecemeal developments seen thus far.
+As a long term strategy, the announcements from Coca Cola and Evian are a welcome step in the right direction.
+It is a positive step for both the environment and for CSR strategies as a whole.
+But, if greater progress is to be made, brands have to be proactive.
+They must tackle issues at a cultural level.
+More needs to be done than simply reacting when governments and supra-national institutions dictate that they must.
+It is then that a fundamental shift in CSR will take place.